tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 My teeth were bad.
 The overlapping bottom row.
 The front tooth that sat slightly behind the other.
 The canines that came in too high and jutted outward.
 I learned to smile with my mouth closed, to cover it when I laughed.
 There's a photo from my college graduation where everyone else is grinning and I'm doing the closed-mouth thing, head slightly down, looking slightly left.
 I remember thinking I'd ruined it.
 I remember thinking that even on a day like that, I couldn't just smile like a normal person.

 Dr. Vale was in the parking lot when I arrived for my first appointment, standing beside his car with a surgical mask already on.
-I noted it and moved on.
-He was a dentist.

 His practice had 5.0 stars.
 Hundreds of reviews.
-What sold me were the photographs — finished patients with the most perfect teeth I'd ever seen.
+What sold me were the photographs.
+Finished patients with the most perfect teeth I'd ever seen.
 The front two slightly longer, each tooth diminishing toward the back in precise increments, very white, very uniform.
 There was one woman my age whose review I read several times because her before picture looked like a photograph of my own mouth:

 *I waited until I was an adult to finally fix my smile after growing up in a family that couldn't afford braces.
 Dr. Vale never made me feel embarrassed, and now I can't believe these are my teeth.
 Trust the process.
 You won't regret it!*